-- Objective: 4.6 Instructor clearly explains his or her role regarding participation in the course.
-Instructor participates in, facilitates, and manages student participation, yet lets students take reasonable ownership.
+- Objective: 4.6 Instructor clearly explains their role regarding participation in the course.
+Instructor participates, facilitates student participation, and encourages students to take ownership and promote different points of view.

 QLT Section 5: Facilitation and Instruction

-- Objective: 5.3 The instructor presents the course material and concepts in an effective and engaging manner.
+- Objective: 5.3 The instructor presents the course material and concepts in an orderly, effective, and engaging manner.

-- Objective: 5.4 Instructor encourages students to explore new concepts through the course experience.
+- Objective: 5.4 The instructor empowers students with choices to encourage the exploration of new concepts and new perspectives through the course experience.